 Other Pieces to the Voice Search Puzzle to Consider

 Even though many consider Google to be the end all be all search engine, you may still want to check in with Bing every now and again to make sure you’re ranking well with them too.
 “Why?”, you ask.
-Because Siri will be spouting out the responses she finds on Bing, which for our clients, makes up the majority of our mobile traffic.
-Nearly 50% or more in some cases!
+Because Alexa will be spouting out the responses she finds on Bing, which for some of our clients, makes up a great deal of their mobile traffic.

 Maintenance of your listings on local directories and Google MyBusiness is absolutely crucial as well.
 Keeping this information up to date helps with the ever-growing number of “near me” searches so that people can easily find your dealership for everything from car sales, to on lot financing and oil changes.
 Be sure to stay on top of your customer reviews as well.
 One unaddressed, bad review can change a lot of minds, but if customers see that you tried to make it right it can paint a whole other picture in their minds.